This post may contain affiliate links. Please read our disclosure policy.

 Recipe Tips

-Easy cleanup.
-Place a cookie sheet underneath your pie as it bakes in case the filling boils over.
-This will make cleanup easier.
+• Easy cleanup.
+Place a cookie under the pie in case the filling boils over.

-Runny pie.
-The cornstarch in this recipe should make this Cream Pie set up perfectly, but sometimes if the filling is cooked on too high of heat, or stirred too much, it will become runny as it cools.
+• Runny pie.
+The cornstarch should make this cream pie set up perfectly, but sometimes if the filling is cooked on too high of heat, or stirred too much, it will become runny as it cools.

-Cinnamon sugar.
-Use store-bought cinnamon sugar (McCormick makes it), or make your own!
-The perfect ratio of cinnamon to sugar is kind of up to you, but start with ¼ cup of sugar to 1 tablespoon of cinnamon, and add more cinnamon according to your taste preference.
+• Cinnamon sugar.
+Use store-bought cinnamon sugar (McCormick), or make your own!
+Start with ¼ cup of sugar to 1 tablespoon of cinnamon, add more cinnamon according to preference.
+Add a sprinkle of nutmeg for extra flavor.

 Sugar cream pie recipe with slice cut out of it.